2nd Division (South Vietnam): 1973–1974

-In December, the reconstituted battalions of the 14th Ranger Group from Quang Nam Province reinforced the 6th Regiment in heavy fighting on the Batangan Peninsula.
+In December, the reconstituted battalions of the 14th Ranger Group from Quảng Nam Province reinforced the 6th Regiment in heavy fighting on the Batangan Peninsula.
 Casualties were high, but the improvements to local security were slight.
-As the year ended in Quang Ngai, the advantage and initiative lay in PAVN hands.
+As the year ended in Quảng Ngãi, the advantage and initiative lay in PAVN hands.
 RF/PF forces were understrength and dispirited; the once-effective division could field battalions of only 300 men each, and Ranger battalions were sorely fatigued from continual combat.
 The PAVN's strategic raids campaign in the vast region south of the Hải Vân Pass had accomplished three things that placed PAVN forces in an excellent position to begin a major offensive.
 First, although PAVN casualties were very high, the campaign had severely depleted the ARVN of experienced leaders and soldiers.
 Replacements were not well-trained or in sufficient numbers to bring battered battalions up to strength.
 On the other hand, the PAVN replacement now was copious and free from interference.
 Second, PAVN command, staff, logistics, and communications had been thoroughly expanded and proven during this campaign; the new 3rd Corps had the valuable experience of a major offensive behind it.
 Third, the PAVN had pushed its holdings to the edge of the narrow coastal plain and was within artillery range of nearly every major South Vietnamese installation and population center.
 Similar progress, meanwhile, was being made north of the Hải Vân Pass.